nhjschulz/cfsm/README.md

 State transitions are triggered by calling the ```cfsm_transitionTo()``` API function.
 The call can originate

-1) from CFSM  usin application to enter a specific state
+1) from the CFSM using application to enter a specific state
 2) from inside the state operation handlers

 The following interaction diagram shows what happens during a state